 Just like you need to heat the tin for Yorkshire puds, you need to heat the skillet to make a Dutch Baby.

 They like it hotttt.
 That’s why I like to turn on the oven before I even start making the batter, and put my cast iron skillet in there right away.
 Please do me a favour and avoid using a skillet with a plastic (or wooden) handle.
 Please.
-I have an older Le Creuset Skillet like this one (affiliate) and L-O-V-E it.
+I have an older Le Creuset skilletlike this one on Amazon* and L-O-V-E it.

 Careful when you remove the pan from the oven!
 Get those gloves ready, now.

 Since we’re baking a big puffy cloud and not a muffin, your batter shouldn’t have lumps.